A timeline of Charlie Kirk's assassination and the arrest of a suspect

 Sept.
 10:

-11:52 a.m.: The suspected shooter arrives on campus, according to Beau Mason, the commissioner of the Utah Department of Public Safety, who spoke at a Wednesday news conference following Kirk's death.
+Approximately 11:51 a.m.: School surveillance cameras capture the suspected shooter walking onto campus, according to charging documents.

-Noon: Kirk kicks off his event in the Fountain Courtyard of Utah Valley University's Orem Campus.
+Noon: Kirk kicks off his event in the Fountain Courtyard of the university's Orem Campus.

-Approximately 12:20 p.m.: As the “debate” portion of Kirk's event began, one gunshot rang out, Utah Valley University spokeswoman Ellen Treanor told the AP.
-Authorities believe the gunshot came from the Losee Center, about 200 yards (183 meters) away from where Kirk was speaking.
+Approximately 12:20 p.m.: As the “debate” portion of Kirk's event began, one gunshot rings out, according to Utah Valley University spokeswoman Ellen Treanor.
+Authorities believe it came from the Losee Center.

-12:23 p.m.
-A Utah Valley University police officer states, “Alpha 34, we have shots fired.
+12:23 p.m.: A Utah Valley University police officer states, “Alpha 34, we have shots fired.
 Charlie Kirk is down,” according to a broadcast recording from the department's dispatch line made available by OpenMHz.
-Shortly after, a different officer notes that there was gunfire and that Kirk is "on his way to the ambulance.
+Shortly afterward a different officer notes that there has been gunfire and Kirk is “on his way to the ambulance.
 He’s on his way to the hospital.”

-12:39 p.m.
-FBI agents arrive on the scene at Utah Valley University, according to FBI Director Kash Patel.
+12:39 p.m.: FBI agents arrive on the scene, according to FBI Director Kash Patel.

 Around this time, videos begin to appear on social media that show Kirk speaking into a handheld microphone while sitting under a white tent emblazoned with the slogans ”The American Comeback” and ”Prove Me Wrong.”
-A single shot rings out, and Kirk can be seen reaching up with his right hand as a large volume of blood gushes from the left side of his neck.
+A single shot rings out, and Kirk reaches up with his right hand as a large volume of blood gushes from the left side of his neck.
 Stunned spectators are heard gasping and screaming before people start to run away.

 2:45 p.m.: Orem Mayor David Young says the suspected shooter remains at large.